AccelByte/accelbyte-python-sdk/docs/samples/oidc.md

 2. Get auth `token` from the OIDC provider using `code` (`/auth/token`).
 3. Get `id_token` from the `token`.
 4. Perform AccelByte Python SDK `login_platform` using Platform ID (from the `env CLI argument` and environment variables) and `id_token` from PhantAuth token.
-5. After `login_platform` is successful, we can now begin calling AccelByte Cloud endpoints.
+5. After `login_platform` is successful, we can now begin calling AccelByte Gaming Services endpoints.

 ```python
 # app.py